0xLet/SwiftUIKit/documentation/Navigate.md

 #### Parameters

   - barButton: The UIBarButtonItem to be set
-  - animated: Should animate setting the left UIBarButtonItem
+  - animated: Should animate setting the left UIBarButtonItem (Default: true)

 ### `setRight(barButton:animated:)`